 Until the 1950s the entire area of the NSC did not exist.
 Instead, it was a field, training ground and military parade and march-past centre of the British Army in Bermuda and part of the operating headquarters of the formidable Fort Prospect Garrison constructed there.
 In/from the 1860s, the British Army took over a huge section of the entire Devonshire Parish area to safeguard Bermuda from any possible threat from the USA or elsewhere.

-Millions of dollars have been spent by the Bermuda Government to bring it up to international standards.
+Millions of dollars were spent by the Bermuda Government to bring it up to international standards.
 It included construction of a multi-purpose sport field.
 Facilities include undercover seating for 2,000 spectators, numbered seats, a timing booth for track and field events, a three-section press box for local and international media, two concession stands, changing rooms, bathrooms and auditorium for large concerts and musical events.
-The first international soccer games were played here in early 2001.
+The first international soccer games were played here in early 2001, now regular events.
+This is also the main venue for international sporting events including the CARIFTA Games which Bermuda has now hosted four times and the Island Games which Bermuda hosted recently.
 Other sports played here include cricket and rugby.

-By autumn 2012, the long-awaited Aquatics Centre at the National Sports Centre (NSC), complete with 50-metre pool, diving pool and therapeutic facilities, should be up-and-running.
-The multi-million dollar project, which has been in the pipeline for several years, would reflect the needs of the whole community, not just those of the Islandís elite athletes.
-The vision for the Aquatic Centre, the only 50 metre pool on the Island upon completion, is a community-centric facility that offers a range of aquatic opportunities, including swimming, diving, water polo and synchronized swimming, capable of hosting both national and international events.
-The new centre would eventually be brought under one umbrella along with the NSCís other facilities which include a track and field stadium, cricket field and artificial hockey pitch.
+By autumn 2012, the long-awaited Aquatics Centre at the (NSC) complete with 50-metre pool, diving pool and therapeutic facilities, was up-and-running.
+The multi-million dollar project, which had been in the pipeline for several years, reflected the needs of the whole community, not just those of the Island’s elite athletes.
+The Aquatic Centre, the only 50 metre pool on the Island upon completion, is a community-centric facility that offers a range of aquatic opportunities, including swimming, diving, water polo and synchronized swimming, for both national and international events.
+The new centre was eventually brought under one umbrella along with the NSC’s other facilities which include a track and field stadium, cricket field and artificial hockey pitch.

-In October 2009 it was announced that plans for an Olympic-size swimming pool at the National Sports Centre were available for the public to view.
+In October 2009 plans for an Olympic-size swimming pool at the National Sports Centre, since completed, were available for the public to view.
+The plans included a 36ft high diving platform featuring five boards, plus four additional springboards.
+A scoreboard and 60ft lighting are to illuminate the sporting fixtures.
+There are female and male changing rooms, each housing 137 lockers.
 The Trustees of the Bermuda National Centre applied and got for planning permission for the project here.
-Phase One of the Aquatic Complex features a 50-metre swimming pool, diving platform, 279 spectator grandstand, temporary changing facilities, temporary surface parking and mechanical support areas.
+Phase One of the Aquatic Complex featured a 50-metre swimming pool, diving platform, 279 spectator grandstand, temporary changing facilities, temporary surface parking and mechanical support areas.
 Government first announced plans for the Olympic-size pool during the 2008 Throne Speech.
-Sports Minister Glenn Blakeney announced $15 million of funding, saying once planning permission is granted, the complex would go out to tender with an expected construction period of two years.
-The hope - now realized - is to get the outdoor aquatics centre open for the 2013 Island Games.
-Private sector funding was expected to make up any shortfall.
-Architect Cooper and Gardner's plans for the complex were made available for public view at the Department of Planning.
-The plans include a 36ft high diving platform featuring five boards, plus four additional springboards.
-A scoreboard and 60ft lighting are to illuminate the sporting fixtures.
-In the changing rooms, a family area is proposed plus male and female changing rooms, each housing 137 lockers.
+The outdoor aquatics centre was opened in time for the 2013 Island Games.
+Private sector funding made up any shortfall.

 This main coastal road runs east to west, on the 10 and 11 bus routes.